engeir/hack-md-notes/volcano-papers.md

 - _Most pressing issue:_ Growing concern that a single constant climate feedback parameter (λ) is unrealistic.
 Neglects differences in the temperature response to forcing that are not captured by a forcing efficacy.
-- Therefore, ECS also (including TCR) depend strongly on ocean heat uptake and circulation response
+- Therefore, ECS also (including TCR) depends strongly on ocean heat uptake and circulation response
 - Forcings may not be additive, but depend on the type and magnitude of the forcing
 - ECS estimates assuming a constant λ are probably underestimates